June 30, 2020

 So it is not Really fair to include Disciplined Agile in a list of scaling approaches – it is not.
 Still, many have done that.
 Here are the % of respondents that have responded to using Disciplined Agile Or Disciplined Agile Delivery (DAD) in the various surveys:

 I’ve written extensively about why Spotify is not a scaling approach, even though many claim to use it that way.
 Please stop.
 Congratulations if you renamed your teams to Squads but please stop calling that an agile scaling framework.
+If you really want to be like Spotify, tackle your organization’s culture.
+Read more in A Checklist for Using the Spotify Model.

 As you can see in the chart below, there are a lot of people that didn’t read my blog and still think Spotify is an agile scaling approach.